Nikhil-r21/dockermate/README.md

-# Docker Management Tool
+# DockerMate

-Welcome to the **Docker Management Tool**!
+Welcome to the **DockerMate**!
 This command-line utility simplifies the process of managing Docker containers, images, networks, and volumes.
 Built using shell scripting, it provides a straightforward and interactive interface for both novice and experienced Docker users.

 ## Features